-In KS4 there is a shift towards preparing students for their BTEC and GCSE examinations.
+In Key Stage 4 there is a shift towards preparing students for their BTEC and GCSE examinations and Post-16 opportunities.
 There is a wide choice of possible option subjects (as outlined in our options booklet) alongside the core of English Language, English Literature, Mathematics, Science, Physical Education and Life Skills.

-Key Stage 5 (Years 12 and 13)
+Key Stage 5 – Sixth Form (Years 12 and 13)

 The Post-16 curriculum has reflected the considerable expansion of interest in Sixth Form studies and Post-16.
 There is also the opportunity to exploit the Stevenage Sixth’s (4 school consortium) shared options programme.
 Courses offered are reviewed each year in light of student interest following discussions with the Year 11 cohort of students.

-The range and quality of courses, including personal, social, health and economic (PSHE) education, prepare pupils well for the next stage of their education.
+“The range and quality of courses, including personal, social, health and economic (PSHE) education, prepare pupils well for the next stage of their education.
 Pupils participate enthusiastically in a wide range of extra-curricular activities, including a project to build a school in Gambia.”
 Ofsted 2016